dev-whoan/mapi/index.md

 There are more properties for REST API setting.

 - `uri`: The uri to request this property.
-- `model`: The data model to control and which must define in `configs/model`.
+- `page-query`: The query key for using pagination. if the value is `page`, you can call rest api protocol with pagination request; /{base-uri}/{uri}/{id}?page=1
-- `paging-query`: The query key for using pagination. if the value is `page`, you can call rest api protocol with pagination request; /{base-uri}/{uri}/{id}?page=1
+- `page-count`: The query key for using pagination. if the value is `10`, response will be include maximum 10 datas per each page.
+Deprecated, use `configs/default.json -> count` instead.
-- `dml`: What dml type will it offer. `select, insert, update, delete` are matching with http methods, `get, post, put, delete`.
+- `services`: The services that defining `crud task` for `http request`.
+If there is no method defined for the `http method`, it will return `404 Not Found`.
+Also each services must be defined under `configs/services/[db|function] -> one of json`.

 The id of REST API controller could be duplicate, however, it should be identified by `uri@id`.